PHES-ODM/PHES-ODM-MapGenerator/mapping_config_files.md

 There can be multiple `wide` tabs, which are specified on the command-line when running the appropriate scripts.
 Any row that is completely empty is ignored.

+Any row that is completely empty is ignored.

 ### wideGroup

 This is an optional grouping column.
 In most cases this can be left blank.
 However, there are cases where we might want to pivot the same wide-column multiple times (ie. pivoting the same column to have multiple output rows, rather than just one), or even perform different enumeration mappings on the same wide-column.
 In such a case, we can set the `wideGroup` to values that group the rows in the wide sheet together.
 All rows with the same value in `wideGroup` (for a given `wideSourceClass`, `wideSourceSlot`, and `wideTargetClass` combination) will be considered a full wide-to-long specification for that slot and will be considered separately from all other rows with a different `wideGroup`.

 ### wideSourceClass

 This is the class from the source dataset that contains the slot that is a wide-column.
-If the `wideSourceClass` column for a row is empty then it takes on the value from the previous row where `wideSourceClass` is set.

 ### wideSourceSlot

 This is the slot from the source dataset and source class that is the wide-column to pivot.
-If the `wideSourceSlot` column for a row is empty then it takes on the value from the previous row where `wideSourceSlot` is set.

 ### wideSourceValue